JackEdTaylor/LexOPSdocs/docs/03-generate-advanced.md

-# Advanced Stimulus Generation
+# Advanced Matching

 There are some cases when the default behaviour of the `split_by()`, `control_for()`, and `generate()` functions won't quite do what you want.
-This section presents some extra functions and functionality for generating your stimuli.
+This section presents some extra functions and functionality for generating your matches.

 ## Non-Stimulus Splits

-Sometimes it makes sense to use independent variables that are not related to features of the word stimuli you present.
+Sometimes it makes sense to use independent variables that are not related to features of the stimuli you present.
 For example, you may be interested in a possible difference between contexts or tasks (such as comparing Word Naming to Lexical Decision).
 In this case, it makes sense to use a within-subject design, but to present different stimuli in each context.
 These different stimuli should still be matched across contexts.
 This is possible with the `split_random()` function.

 As an example, imagine we're interested in a 2x2 interaction between the effect of words' arousal ratings before and after a cup of coffee.
 We use `split_random()` to say that we want to create a random split in the data with two levels.
 Such a pipeline might look like this: